Elpulgo/Pulic_Ip_Uploader/README.md

 If using a gmail for sending emails, you will need to tick "Allow unprotected apps" in your gmail.
 Could also work with api-keys, but not implemented that possibility yet.

+!!!IMPORTANT!!!

+If using email, the program need to run one time through terminal so user can setup password for mail server.
+Runt dotnet PublicIpUploader.dll.
+From there in it can be run as crontab or scheduled task.

+!!!!!!!!!!!!!!!
 ___
 ### Configuration (configuration/configuration.json)